choooasha/ismt-azure-migration/README.md

 ## Result

-Successfully migrated and deployed a working website on Azure with 16 provisioned resources — VNet, VM, VMSS, Application Gateway, NAT Gateway, NSGs, Route Tables, and supporting public IPs — accessible over HTTPS on a custom cloud domain.
+Successfully migrated and deployed a working website on Azure with 16 provisioned resources: VNet, VM, VMSS, Application Gateway, NAT Gateway, NSGs, Route Tables, and supporting public IPs — accessible over HTTPS on a custom cloud domain.

 ## Tools Used